I-Stem/I-Stem.github.io/docs/introduction.md

 ### Frontend repo

    The repo is written in next.js/typescript and contains all the accessible UI components that I-Stem web app uses.
 For a local setup of repo please see the latest [README](https://github.com/I-Stem/frontend) here.
+And before you even look at the repo, here is the additional motivation for you to look: The repo contains implementation of accessible single-select and multi-select dropdown components which are otherwise hard to find on web. :) Thanks us later for this!

 ## Contribution Guidelines and Code of Conduct